 The Apple Watch Series 5 sticks with a familiar design and same strap mechanism as the Apple Watch models that have gone before them, but Apple made a couple of changes with this model (as it did with Series 4).

-Firstly, the Digital Crown on the Series 5 model has an electrical heart rate sensor built into it, which is in addition to the optical heart rate sensor on the underside of the watch cases.
+Firstly, the Digital Crown on the Series 5 model (and Series 4) has an electrical heart rate sensor built into it, which is in addition to the optical heart rate sensor on the underside of the watch cases.

 The Series 5 also has a much larger display with rounded edges, making full use of the space available and resulting in a bolder design.
 The 40mm Series 5 offers a 759sqmm2 display area compared to the 563sqmm2 on the 38mm Series 3, while the 44mm Series 5 has a 977sqmm2 display area compared to the 740sqmm2 of the 42mm Series 3.